If you fancy yourself a nature lover, there is a habitat for elephant seals along the California coast that you will not want to miss.

 NOTE: There is an accessible boardwalk via van for those needing mobility assistance.
 Request details when buying tickets for the tour.

-To find out more about visiting with the intriguing elephant seals, check out the park’s website.
+To find out more about visiting with the intriguing Pompano Beach Wildlife Removal, check out the park’s website.

 There’s also a worthwhile Marine Education Center located inside the park boundaries with interesting animal, plant, and geological exhibits, along with information about the colorful history of the area.